Richmond faces Saint Louis on 3-game win streak - WTOP News

 St. Louis; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: Richmond will look to keep its three-game win streak alive when the Spiders take on Saint Louis.
+BOTTOM LINE: Richmond will attempt to build upon its three-game win streak with a victory against Saint Louis.

-The Billikens are 8-6 in home games.
-Saint Louis ranks eighth in the A-10 with 30.5 points per game in the paint led by Bradley Ezewiro averaging 8.4.
+The Billikens have gone 8-6 in home games.
+Saint Louis is 4-2 in one-possession games.

 The Spiders are 12-2 in A-10 play.
-Richmond is second in the A-10 with 26.6 defensive rebounds per game led by Isaiah Bigelow averaging 5.7.
+Richmond averages 73.1 points and has outscored opponents by 7.2 points per game.

-Saint Louis averages 74.5 points, 8.6 more per game than the 65.9 Richmond gives up.
-Richmond has shot at a 46.4% rate from the field this season, 1.0 percentage point higher than the 45.4% shooting opponents of Saint Louis have averaged.
+Saint Louis makes 44.6% of its shots from the field this season, which is 4.9 percentage points higher than Richmond has allowed to its opponents (39.7%).
+Richmond averages 73.1 points per game, 5.8 fewer points than the 78.9 Saint Louis gives up to opponents.

-The Billikens and Spiders meet Wednesday for the first time in A-10 play this season.
+The Billikens and Spiders meet Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Terrence Hargrove Jr. is averaging 13 points and 5.5 rebounds for the Billikens.
+TOP PERFORMERS: Gibson Jimerson is shooting 38.8% and averaging 14.2 points for the Billikens.
 Sincere Parker is averaging 16.1 points over the last 10 games for Saint Louis.

-Jordan King is shooting 46.9% and averaging 18.8 points for the Spiders.
-Dji Bailey is averaging 11.8 points over the last 10 games for Richmond.
+Neal Quinn is averaging 12.1 points, 5.6 rebounds and 3.9 assists for the Spiders.
+Jordan King is averaging 20.2 points and 3.5 rebounds while shooting 45.3% over the last 10 games for Richmond.

 LAST 10 GAMES: Billikens: 2-8, averaging 75.7 points, 32.9 rebounds, 12.7 assists, 6.1 steals and 3.2 blocks per game while shooting 44.6% from the field.
 Their opponents have averaged 83.5 points per game.